Rudolph Valentino Case: Summary of decision

 order to protect the status quo in practice that arises as a result of the registration and that remains once the exclusion period expires without a demand being made for a trial for invalidation.
 The statutory purpose being such, it is therefore not the case that the registered trademark's validity is to be made final and binding early due to a strong requirement to protect the owner of the trademark, since such a trademark by rights ought not to have been registered in the first place.
-This can also be seen from the fact that the status quo will be undermined if a demand for a trial for invalidation of the registered trademark is made within the exclusion period and the demand for a trial contains a statement to the effect that the registered trademark in question is in breach of Item (xv).
+This can also be seen from the fact that the status quo will be undermined if a demand for a trial for invalidation of the registered trademark is made within the exclusion period and the demand for a trial contains a statement to the effect that the registered trademark in question is in breach of Item (xv) of Japan's trademark act.